rdkcentral/entservices-inputoutput/.github/instructions/Pluginimplementation.instructions.md

     _service = service;
     _service->AddRef();

     // 1.
-Tell the Framework to send ALL state changes to *this* object
+Ask the framework to send state change notifications for all plugins to *this* object
-    // This enables the StateChange() method to work for ALL plugins.
+    // This enables this plugin's StateChange() method to receive notifications about other plugins.
-    _service->Register(this);

     // 2.
 Check if the target plugins are ALREADY running (First-Time check) for (const std::string& callsign : MonitoredCallsigns) {